-In December of last year my family received the heartbreaking news that our Dad had been diagnosed with a rare form of bile duct cancer.
+In December of last year my family received the difficult news that our Dad had been diagnosed with a rare form of bile duct cancer.

 His treatment plan with the GI Clinic at PMH started soon after and with the arrival of summer, three generations gathered in Muskoka at “Caerholme” - our family island in East Bay.
 The theme of the summer was spending precious time with Dad and support him and Mom through the difficult chemo sessions with their inevitable side effects.